 The meniscus is a band of cartilage in the knee that acts as a shock absorber and provides stability to the knee joint.
 The meniscus helps protect the articular cartilage, the smooth covering on the ends of the femur and tibia.
-If a meniscus tears, it can often be repaired through arthroscopic knee surgery.
+If meniscus tears, it can often be repaired through arthroscopic knee surgery.

 Small incisions are made in the front and back of the knee.
 A tiny video camera called an arthroscope is inserted into the joint.
 Surgical instruments may be inserted through the other incisions.
 After finding and inspecting the area of damage, the surgeon decides how to treat the damage.

 The damaged area is cleared of loose fragments.
-If the tear is located in an area of the meniscus that does not receive a good blood supply, that portion of meniscus may be removed completely.
+If the tear is located in an area of the meniscus that does not receive a good blood supply, that portion of the meniscus may be removed completely.